doubleyoushinamide/doubleyoushinamide.github.io/README.md

   }
 }

-// Click on the "Jeans" link on page load to open the accordion for demo purposes document.getElementById("myBtn").click();
+// Click on the "Main" link on page load to open the accordion for demo purposes document.getElementById("myBtn").click();